priymavani/GIT_TASK/git_task_list_03.md

 ### **Part 6: Resolving Merge Conflicts**

 #### **Task 10: Simulate a Merge Conflict**

+ ↦ making file conflict.txt and making new branch

 1. Modify the same line in a file on two branches:
    ```bash
    echo "Main branch content" > conflict.txt
    git add conflict.txt
    git commit -m "Added conflict.txt in main branch"
    ```
+   ↦ adding content to file , adding to staging area and commit the change

 2. Switch to the other branch and make conflicting changes:
    ```bash